 You want to begin your bullet points with words that emphasize the skill.
 When you use a strong verb like ‘coached’ or ‘trained,’ the person reading your

 It is also essential to look at the job description and tailor your description to that.
 For example, if the job description wants someone to train employees on a particular skill, it would help to use the same verb in your description.
-The word will automatically attract the recruiter’s attention because that is what they are looking for.
+The word will automatically attract the recruiter’s attention because that is what they seek.

 Paw from Financer, a COO and Recruitment Manager since 2016, responded with this: